-A significant portion of our operating expenses to date have been incurred in research and development activities.
+A significant portion of our historical operating expenses have been incurred in research and development activities.
 Research and development expenses relate primarily to the discovery and development of our drug candidates.
-Our business model is dependent upon our company continuing to conduct research and development.
-Our research and development expenses consist primarily of expenses incurred under agreements with contract research organizations, or CROs, investigative sites and consultants that conduct our clinical trials and a substantial portion of our preclinical studies; employee-related expenses, which include salaries and benefits, and non-cash share-based compensation; the cost of developing our chemistry, manufacturing and controls capabilities, and costs associated with other research activities and regulatory approvals.
-Other research and development costs listed below consist of costs incurred with respect to drug candidates that have not received IND application approval from the FDA.
+Our research and development expenses consist primarily of expenses incurred under agreements with contract research organizations, or CROs, and consultants that conduct our clinical and preclinical studies; employee-related expenses, which include salaries and benefits, and non-cash share-based compensation; the cost of developing our chemistry, manufacturing, and controls capabilities, and costs associated with other research activities and regulatory approvals.
+Other research and development costs listed below consist of costs incurred with respect to drug candidates that have not received Investigational New Drug Application approval from the FDA.